cosmos/game-of-stakes/README.md

 ## Updates

+### Upgrade 1.

+We chose a very conservative initial blocksize of `50kb` for the intitial game of stakes launch as a conservative starting.

+With 199 validatiors online, the signatures in blockheader now take up most of the block.

+We will be doing the first network upgrade.

+To upgrade, download the new genesis to your genesis folder.

+`gaiad unsafe-reset-all`

+`gaiad start` with command line flags as appriopiate for your node type.

 ### Launch policy

 We are delaying Game of Stakes launch based on the demands of the validator community to run a 48hr testnet.